Jo Harvelle: Development

-During the 2009 San Diego Comic-Con International, Kripke announced that Jo would return in the series' fifth season.
+During the 2009 San Diego Comic-Con, Kripke announced that Jo would return in the series' fifth season.
 The opportunity to return surprised Tal due to the character's negative fan reaction and the large time span since her previous appearance.
 She was later alerted about Jo's demise in "Abandon All Hope..." by director Phil Sgriccia.
 Though unhappy, Tal was "all for it" because she felt it benefited the show, and found it "grand" that Jo "went out in a blaze of glory".
 Jo was one of many deceased characters the writers considered to have appear in the alternate reality of the sixth season episode "My Heart Will Go On", but they ultimately settled on Ellen.
 Although executive producer Robert Singer stated that Jo would not be appearing in the sixth season, he noted that it was possible she could return in the next season.

 Tal's return for the seventh season was announced at the 2011 Comic-Con.
 On the choice to bring Jo back for "Defending Your Life", writer and co-executive producer Adam Glass explained, "Knowing the history there, knowing the emotion that Dean would feel for her, we knew it'd be great.
 Jo's a favorite, too, so we wanted to see her back on the show."
 Tal was happy to return to the show, saying, "I didn't care that it took me over a season to come back.
 Just to be back at all was a blessing."
 Feeling that she herself had grown as a person since her appearance in the fifth season, Tal tried to mirror that in her performance.
 She noted, however, "Obviously, [Jo] died.
 So there’s been some issues."
 Singer called her work in the episode "terrific."